 Two hours later we had been turned back at every try.
 Although we could make some headway in each of the braids, eventually we ran into what seemed to be a dead end .
 Water that got too shallow, channels that got too narrow, or rockpiles that just wouldn't let us through.
 So much for our quick start.
 With the sun climbing steadily overhead, we decided to try to maneuver our boat over a small waterfall, more like a water-soaked pile of boulders, blocking the most promising of the braids.

 The braid wound through the jungle, narrowing and opening and narrowing again but never gaining ground on the GPS' screen.
 Every so often, as we ascended, we noticed that small streams of water were splitting off to descend on their own.
 It took a moment to realize it, but these were the channels that we had tried to enter from below.
 Our braid was getting wider as we rejoined the blended flow.
-Finally our narrow channel opened into a wide, almost still, tree-lined lagoon.
+Finally our narrow channel opened into a wide, almost still, tree-lined, lagoon-like section of river.
 And it was pointing straight toward our goal.